 Holistic analysis of Fragmentation Data.
 Very few approaches have looked beyond using fragmentation spectra only for identification.
 Those that do have in common that they extract groups of metabolites with similar spectra.
 To produce groups of similar spectra requires a useful definition of similarity.
 Two recently published tools, MS2Analyser and Molecular Networking, do this rather differently.
 MS2Analyser allows the user to extract all spectra that include a set of user-defined fragments and/or neutral losses.
 For example, extract all spectra that include a CO or H2O loss (a neutral loss is defined as the difference between the fragmented ion and a resulting mass fragment) or fragments indicative of a particular molecule substructure / moiety (e.g. histidine).
 The spectra returned have a clearly defined biochemical similarity but specifying interesting sets of fragments and/or losses is challenging in experiments where the goal is to uncover the biochemical changes.
 For example, which fragments and losses should we look for when analysing the effects of a new therapeutic?
 The lack of knowledge on the type of metabolites that are affected by the treatment, or the lack of known key characteristic fragments for the metabolites (drugs) of interest is one of the reasons for performing the experiment!

-At the other end of the spectrumMolecular Networking, in contrast, takes a purely data-driven approach, grouping spectra according to their overall level of spectral similarity (defined by the vector-based cosine score — the same scoring system used in the majority of database search routines).
+Molecular Networking, in contrast, takes a purely data-driven approach, grouping spectra according to their overall level of spectral similarity (defined by the vector-based cosine score — the same scoring system used in the majority of database search routines).
 This has the advantage of requiring no user intervention.
-However the measure of similarity can be too crude and the groupings are not as immediately interpretable as those derived from a specific subset of fragments and/or losses.
-For example, consider two molecules that share an [example please of a substructure]ethylphenol substructure.
+However, the measure of similarity can be too crude and the groupings are not as immediately interpretable as those derived from a specific subset of fragments and/or losses.
+For example, consider two molecules that share an ethylphenol substructure.
 The fragments derived from this substructure might represent only a small portion of their respective MS2 spectra resulting in a low overall spectral similarity.
 Consequently these molecules might not be grouped.
 However, it is clear that they are chemically related and, if both molecules are differentially expressed, their similarity might point to the biochemical changes present within the experiment (a real example is shown in Figure ZZ).